Pudu Prison: Demolition

 In June 2009, the Malaysian government decided to demolish the prison complex in phases.
 When Fong Kui Lun (DAP), the Member of Parliament for Bukit Bintang, asked why the building was not being retained as part of Malaysia's heritage, Deputy Finance Minister Awang Adek Hussain (UMNO-BN) replied, "In our opinion, it's not something to be proud of."
 The execution chamber, along with the prison hospital, were the first structures to be torn down in October that year.

 In June 2010, the eastern wall of Pudu Prison was demolished to make way for a road-widening project.
 By December 2012, all buildings within Pudu Prison were completely demolished.
 The government agreed to maintain a part of the exterior wall and the main gate after being petitioned by conservationists and the general public.
 These remaining features have been incorporated into the fountain park forming part of Mitsui Lalaport Mall, which now occupies the site of the prison.

 The site was redeveloped by the BBCC Development Sdn Bhd, a joint venture between EcoWorld, UDA and EPF Board, into the Bukit Bintang City Centre (BBCC).
 In 2022, BBCC was officially opened.
-The main reason pudu prison was closed by the British is because the prison can not fit all the prisoner anymore.
+The main reason Pudu Prison was closed by the British is because the prison can not fit all the prisoner anymore.
 All prisoners were relocated to the Penjara Kajang by batch.

 Mural

 In 1984, an inmate, Khong Yen Chong, and others used around 2,000 litres of paint to create a mural of tropical scenes.
 It measured about 860 feet by 14 feet and was mentioned in the Guinness Book of Records as the longest mural in the world.
 After serving his sentence, Khong returned to the prison as a volunteer to complete the mural.
+Khong died on 20 February 2026 at the age of 78.